Ireland: The Luck of the Irish

 Location: Killybegs

 The fishing village of Killybegs is gateway to the rugged beauty of Slieve League Cliffs and the dramatic backdrop of Ireland’s own Table Mountain, Ben Bulben.
 Jutting out of Sligo’s northern edge, the peninsula of Mullaghmore pokes into the North Atlantic.
 Land and sea meet in confluence along the coast of County Sligo, a landscape of jagged mountain peaks that inspired the work of Nobel-winning poet William Butler Yeats.
 We sail into the harbour of Killybegs early afternoon with time to explore the nearby cliffs and their cliffside walk or learn about sustainable whiskey distilling at the family owned and operated Adara Distillery.
 Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 – Afternoon experience: Slieve League Cliffs Slieve League is Ireland’s ultimate sea cliff experience and a signature point on the Wild Atlantic Way.
-Believed to be Europe’s highest accessible sea cliffs, they rise 2,000 feet from the ocean below.
+Believed to be Europe’s highest accessible sea cliffs, they rise 600 metres from the ocean below.
 The lookouts here offer unspoiled views of the Atlantic as it slams the coastline of Donegal.
 Slieve League boasts a raw landscape and challenging lifestyle for those who call County Sligo home.
 We meet some of these stoic characters at the Tà Linn café and craft shop for a hot drink and scones.
-The Slieve League Cliffs Centre supports local artisans by selling their handmade specialties including items from the Donegal Tweed company and Triona, a company located only a few miles away at Adara.
+The Slieve League Cliffs Centre supports local artisans by selling their handmade specialties including items from the Donegal Tweed company and Triona, a company located only a few kilometres away at Adara.
 Option 2 – Afternoon experience: Adara and the Adara Whiskey Distillery For those who would prefer to hear about the most popular ‘spirits’ of the region, we visit the friendly folk of Adara.
 One of the five designated heritage towns in County Donegal, Adara has built itself a reputation as a village of craftsmen and women.
 The movement towards uniquely Irish goods is a growth market for the villages scattered throughout Ireland’s isolated peninsulas.
 It provides work for young people and whole families are typically involved in the production.
 As home to the popular Triona Design, visitors enjoy weaving demonstrations based on traditional methods.
 Steeped in tradition the Adara Distillery operations produce An Dúlamán Irish Maritime Gin and Sliabh Liag Whiskeys.
 Established by two ‘scatterlings’, James and Moira Doherty, who returned to the Sliabh Liag peninsula to build a legacy, the distillery employs 30 people in the village of 700.
 We tour the distillery to appreciate a sustainable, boutique side of Irish whiskey making.
 One inspired by the almost lost tradition for a smoky style of spirit, brought up to date with the best distillation know-how.
 We will learn about the history of Donegal’s distilling heritage and see skilled workers breathing new life into it.
 All tied together by a tasting of this unique brew.

 Day 9 : Londonderry